ebyass/sei-project-01/README.md

   }
 ```

+# Bugs

+The movement of the alien array was by far my most challenging feature and unfortunately there was a bug I was not able to finish in time.
+Due to the movement of such a large array there are a few 'aliens' that seem to break away from the formation and get stuck where they are.
+This is an issue I plan to go back and resolve.
+I would also like to go through and refactor my code as this was also something I had planned to do but ran out of time.

 # Key learnings

 1. Approaching problems: I learnt the hard way the importance of thorough planning.
 I wrote out my ideas in pseudo coding but with hindsight this was not enough.
 For future projects I will definitely be using platforms to help me with wireframes as it will be easier to follow plans and  meet targets throughout the week.